Inviting people onto Mastodon and the Fediverse

 You can filter Mastodon timelines by language:

-3. Tick the boxes for languages you want to see and click Save changes
+5. Tick the boxes for languages you want to see

-4. To switch the language filter off (so that you see all languages), make sure all the boxes are UN-ticked and click Save changes
+7. To switch the language filter off (so that you see all languages), make sure all the boxes are UN-ticked and click the Save changes button

 When the language filter is on, posts in other languages will no longer appear in your timelines.
 However, if you follow someone this will override the language filter and show you all their posts regardless of language used.